 Windows and doors, set.
 Beep Beep, Beep Beep.
 Motion detectors, set.
 Beep Beep, Beep Beep.
 Alarms set.
 Beep Beep.
 Beep Beep.
-My husband had an alarm system put into our home and I have to say, it helps me feel safe.
-He is ill and getting weaker and his thoughts were for me.
-He was afraid he wouldn’t be able to protect me physically if someone were to break in.
+My husband had an alarm system put into our home.
+He is ill and getting weaker and he was afraid he wouldn’t be able to protect me physically if someone were to break in.

 Boundaries are being put back together with super glue, self-esteem with unbreakable thread, love is covered with a shield and trust is clamped with rivets of steel.
 My personal alarm system.
 The more pieces of my soul that I find and put back together, the more my alarm system covers.
 I can see out and others can see in, but I have a sign on my forehead now that reads, “Beware!
 Alarm System Built by Patty – Covered Head to Toe, Inside and Out.”

-As a survivor of emotional, physical and sexual abuse, Patty has been tenaciously pursuing her healing for over thirty years.
+As a survivor of emotional, physical and sexual abuse, Patty Hite has been tenaciously pursuing her healing for over thirty years.
 She’s a passionate advocate for all survivors and dedicates her life to inspiring emotional wholeness in others.
 As a former victim of spousal abuse, she’s delighted to find true love with her husband of five years.
 She’s blessed with four children and six grandchildren.

 Does this resonate with you?
 Please join in by leaving your thoughts and feelings about this topic and don’t forget to subscribe to the comments.